-Trish grew up in Thunder Bay, where she had suffered neglect and abuse at the hands of her father, leaving no mystery as to why by 18 year of age, she ran away to Vancouver.
+I grew up in Thunder Bay, where I suffered neglect and abuse at the hands of her father, leaving no mystery as to why by 18 years of age, I ran away to Vancouver.
 Determined to forge a better life, I vowed once I had enough money, I would help my mother come out West as well.
 Unfortunately my mother passed before she could.

-“My life was no cakewalk, that’s for sure.
-And I didn’t always feel as content as I feel now,” she said.
-“In fact I could get pretty low.
+My life was no cakewalk, that’s for sure.
+I didn’t always feel as content as I feel now.
+In fact I could get pretty low.
 But one day a few years ago now, I decided to look at my life differently.
 I remember when it happened.
 It was November and bitterly cold.
 I was at my local clinic and this homeless man wandered in.
 He didn’t have a coat and he was clearly freezing.
 I don’t why, but something triggered.
 I began to see all my struggles as victories.
 I realized I had a lot to give and no time to lose.
-As a result my world has become a much happier place.”
+As a result my world has become a much happier place.

-Since that November night, Trish has visited more than 100 stores and succeeded in raising thousands of dollars’ worth of donations in warm clothing and food for the homeless, and her work continues today.
-She constantly encourages friends and neighbours to donate what they can, and herself crochets scarves for women in need.
-She has also established a program she calls ‘Hugs for Life.’
+Since that November night, I have visited more than 100 stores and succeeded in raising thousands of dollars’ worth of donations in warm clothing and food for the homeless, and my work continues today.
+I constantly encourage friends and neighbours to donate what they can, and I crochet scarves for women in need.
+I have also established a program called ‘Hugs for Life.’
 Everyone needs a hug.
 Even if it’s from someone they don’t know.
 Through ‘Hugs for Life,’ I aim to provide some comfort and cheer (along with small stuffed animals) to patients alone in hospital, not unlike I often was for so many years.

 Because of my debilitating lung condition, walking across the room sometimes feels like an impossible chore.
 To get around, I rely on my electric scooter, and to breathe, a range of medications and inhalers.
 To be honest, my COPD can be very scary.
-It makes me remember the fear I had as a child; the fear of not having family to protect me, the fear of not being able to breathe – but that same feeling is a reminder to be thankful for every day I’m still here, and for all the kindness I receive.”
+It makes me remember the fear I had as a child; the fear of not having family to protect me, the fear of not being able to breathe – but that same feeling is a reminder to be thankful for every day I’m still here, and for all the kindness I have received.

 I may not have relatives to watch over me, but I’m very grateful for the friends I do have – including my COPD support team.
-I call my respiratory nurse, Beth Hutchins, a lifesaver, “I called Beth for help recently and she came right over.
+I call my respiratory nurse, Beth Hutchins, a lifesaver.
+I called Beth for help recently and she came right over.
 If Beth hadn’t come and found out I had taken too many pills, I would have died.
-I am so thankful.”
+I am so thankful.